BC - God, Universe, Reality, and Man

 Recognition of these existential facts became the basis for a situation faced by the ordinary man called the human condition.
 The human condition specifies the existential needs of the ordinary man.
 To overcome the needs of the human condition and maintain happiness, philosophers through the ages have declared values by which the ordinary man must conduct his life to achieve happiness.
 Four centuries before Christ, Aristotle declared that the ordinary man could achieve happiness by physical pleasure, wealth, and honor.
 In the 17th century, Spinoza substituted the work “fame” for “honor.”
 Today, the most widely accepted statement of the human condition, expressed in terms of human needs, is based on the research of Abraham Maslow.

 Man perceives the existence of the universe as an existential fact.
 Normally, before a workman creates a desired object that enhances his life or provides a measure of new meaning, the essence of the object is perceived in the workman’s mind before the object exists in reality.
-Thus, we and the workman say that essence precedes existence.
-Relative to the universe, Man wakes up and discovers his factual existence but not Man’s essence.
+Thus, we and the workman agree that essence normally precedes existence.
+Relative to the universe, however, Man wakes up and discovers his factual existence but not Man’s essence.
 In this case, Man says that existence precedes essence.
 Not understanding his essence leads to a situation called the human condition.
 Without knowing either the source or purpose of His being, each Man experiences an existential isolation and learns that meaning is not given to him.

 In the modern paradigm of physics, the universe is presumed to have begun as a explosive expansion (big bang) of a nearly point-like region in some sort of space not yet knowable or emenable to scientific investication.
 For purposes of this course, this presently unknowable space shall be called metaphysical space.
 Since scientific knowledge does not extend to metaphysical space, theories about the conditions of metaphysical space leading to the big bang or any other cause of the universe are purely speculation.
 To reiterate, Man does not possess scientific knowledge, i.e., knowledge obtained using the scientific method, about the cause of the universe.
 Thus, theories about god as the creator of the universe are purely speculation.
 Furthermore, the practice of theism and atheism, respectively, is not presently scientifically supported.